How Much is the Average Settlement for a Neck Injury in Pennsylvania?

 Neck injuries can range from mild sprains to serious spinal trauma—affecting everything from your ability to sleep to your ability to earn a living.
 So how much is the average settlement for a neck injury in Pennsylvania?

 The average neck injury settlement in Pennsylvania typically ranges from $25,000 to $250,000, but severe cases involving herniated discs or spinal cord damage can exceed $500,000.
+For a typical auto accident neck injury case, the average settlement usually falls within this range but may be higher depending on the specifics.

 At Mattiacci Law, we’ve recovered significant compensation for neck injury victims across Pennsylvania and New Jersey.
 Whether caused by a car crash, fall, or workplace accident, we fight to get you the financial support you deserve.